megagrump/muun/README.md

 ---
 ### Define a class in Lua

-moonclass can also be used as a minimal, but fully functional Lua class implementation.
+muun can also be used as a minimal, but fully functional Lua class implementation.

 #### Variant 1
 ```